- Accounting & Financial Reporting

 The Commitment Office is responsible for reviewing a document and determining if the expense will be deferred.
 When indicated as a deferred charge, please process the document as follows:

-1. Draw a single line through the departmental fund number written on the document and write the appropriate deferred fund number in its place.
-For purchase requisitions, including speaker/event fees requiring a deposit, type a note at the Document Text window requesting that CPC-Financial Commitment changes the fund number to the appropriate deferred fund number.
+1. For purchase requisitions, including speaker/event fees requiring a deposit, type a note at the Document Text window requesting that CPC-Financial Commitment changes the fund number to the appropriate deferred fund number.
 For eSeePay DPV's, type a note on FOATEXT requesting that CPC-Accounts Payable changes the fund number to the appropriate deferred fund number.
 The following deferred charges fund numbers are used depending on the type of departmental fund:

 Designated Funds: 200003-169000